umobi/AlertFactory/README.md

 }
 ```
 #### 3. Different Buttons for some Event
 This helps when you are creating the .actionSheet and you want to display or not the delete photo just if the user had selected some photo before.
-You can do this by calling .append() method.
+You can do this by calling the .append() method.

 ```swift
 import AlertFactory